pburkard88/warc3/Readme.rst

 warc3: Python3 library to work with WARC files
 =============================================

 (Note: This is a fork of the original (now dead) warc repository.
-This project is still in transition and probobly not stable.)
+This is a rough python3 port / update that I used in my warc-extractor located here https://github.com/recrm/ArchiveTools.
+As the tool is complete, I have mostly stopped development of this library.)

 .. image:: https://secure.travis-ci.org/anandology/warc.png?branch=master
    :alt: build status